Rohit Sharma: Twenty20 international matches

 In November 2019, in the opening match of the series against Bangladesh, Sharma became the most-capped cricketer for India in T20Is, playing in his 99th match.
 In the next match of the series, he became the first male cricketer for India to play in 100 T20Is.

 In November 2020, Sharma was nominated for the ICC Men's T20I Cricketer of the Decade award.

 In July 2022, Sharma became the first captain in T20I history to lead their team to 14 consecutive victories.

 With his participation in the 2022 T20 World Cup in Australia, Sharma became the only Indian cricketer to have played in every edition of the tournament since its inception in 2007.

 On 27 October 2022, Sharma broke the record for most sixes by an Indian batsman in T20 World Cups, previously held by Yuvraj Singh, hitting his 34th six against Netherlands at Sydney Cricket Ground.

+In May 2024, he was named as a captain in India's squad for the 2024 ICC Men's T20 World Cup tournament.
+In June 2024, during a match against Ireland, he achieved the milestone of hitting 600 sixes in international cricket across all formats.
+On 29 June 2024, Sharma led India to win the 2024 T20 World Cup after defeating South Africa in the final.
+In the post-match press conference after the T20 World Cup victory, Sharma declared his retirement from T20Is, while confirming that he would continue to represent India in ODIs and Test match formats.